How to Sleep with Tinnitus: Best Strategies

 • Sleep Coaching: Sleep coaching provides personalized strategies to improve sleep hygiene, manage stress, and address tinnitus-related challenges.
 By integrating CBT-I principles with one-on-one guidance, sleep coaching offers tailored advice, progress tracking, and accountability to help individuals create sustainable routines and overcome tinnitus-related sleep disruptions.
 This is a key component of NeuroMed’s tinnitus treatment program.

-Persistent sleep issues may signal an underlying condition.
+Persistent sleep issues may signal an underlying condition, such as sleep apnea.
 Sleep testing can identify problems such as:

 • Sleep Apnea: Obstructive sleep apnea (OSA) can disrupt sleep and worsen tinnitus.
 Treatments like CPAP (Continuous Positive Airway Pressure) or mandibular advancement devices may significantly improve sleep quality.